Thadiyoor

-Thadiyoor is a town located in Mallappally and Ranni taluks of Pathanamthitta district.
-It is part of both Ezhumattoor and Ayroor Panchayaths.
-It is Approximately 18kms from Thiruvalla and 11kms from Ranni.
+Thadiyoor is a town located in the Mallappally and Ranni taluks of the Pathanamthitta district.
+It is part of both Ezhumattoor and Ayroor Panchayaths and is located approximately 18 km from Thiruvalla and 11 km from Ranni.

 Waterfalls

 The Aruvikkuzhy falls is located around 1 km from the centre of the village and it is very near to the Sreekrishnaswamy temple.

 Charal Kunnu grounds

 Charalkunnu which is of prominence as a camp centre/convention centre for both religious groups and political parties, is 2 km from the village's centre.